jlaiii/Offline-Password-Generator/README.md

 Allows you to specify the length and complexity of the generated password Automatically copies the generated password to your clipboard, so you can easily paste it into the appropriate field
 ## Usage
 To use the password generator, simply download the script and run it in PowerShell.
-You will be prompted to enter the desired length and complexity of the password, and the generated password will be automatically copied to your clipboard.
+The generated password will be automatically copied to your clipboard.